NavBernal/CompTIA-Security-Cert/2.0 Threats, Vulnerabilities & Mitigations/2.3 Types of Vulnerabilities/Malicious Updates.md

 - Reported in December 2020
 - Attackers gained access to the SolarWinds development system
 - Added their own malicious code to the updates
-- Gained access to hundreds of governemnt agencies and companies
+- Gained access to hundreds of government agencies and companies